PART 1: The tools that generate citation analysis: Google Scholar, Web of Science and Scopus

 If the article has been cited by others, a link reading “cited by” will be part of the Google Scholar record.
 Clicking on that link will take you to the list of articles that cited the scholarly item.

-Google Scholar searching is generally easier and faster than either Web of Science or Scopus and the most efficient way to search Google Scholar is by using the software Publish or Perish.
+Google Scholar searching is generally easier and faster than either Web of Science or Scopus.
+We strongly recommend creating a Google Scholar profile (see link below).
+You can also search Google Scholar results using the software Publish or Perish.